 America and the world must reduce emissions of greenhouse gases immediately and dramatically if we are to prevent the worst impacts of global warming.
-If the world is to meet the promises of the Paris Climate Agreement, and limit global warming to no more than 2°C, the United States will have to virtually eliminate carbon pollution by mid-century.
+If the world is to meet the promises of the Paris Climate Agreement, and limit global warming no more than 2 degrees Celsius, the United States will have to virtually eliminate carbon pollution by mid-century.

-To get there, America must reimagine our transportation policies and empower cities and states to implement effective solutions.
+To get there, we must reimagine our transportation policies and empower cities and state to implement effective solutions.

 Current federal and state transportation policies in the United States often set us back in the fight against global warming.
-To move toward a carbon-free transportation system, America must adopt a bold new vision for transportation policy – with 50 common-sense policy reforms helping to chart a new way forward.
+To move towards a carbon-free transportation system, we must adopt a bold new vision for transportation policy – with 50 common-sense policy reforms helping us to chart a new way forward.